hienluu/ai-engineering/project-ideas/uv.md

 uv venv <name>

-### create and activate a new enn with specific python version
+### create and activate a new environment with specific python version
 uv venv --python <version>

 ### activate an env